MicrosoftDocs/visualstudio-docs/docs/ide/reference/debugexe-devenv-exe.md

 ## Arguments

-*ExecutableFile*<br/>
+- *ExecutableFile*

   Required.
 The path and file name of an .exe file.
 If the .exe file isn't found or doesn't exist, no warning or error is displayed and Visual Studio starts normally.

 ## Remarks